 Will Afterpay affect my credit score negatively?

-As long as you use Afterpay responsibly, make all repayments on time and repay your balance on time, it shouldn't affect your credit score negatively.
+As long as you use Afterpay responsibly, make all repayments and repay your balance on time, it shouldn't affect your credit score negatively.
 But you should also be mindful of the impact that multiple applications for BNPL services could have on your credit score.